Appa Jalgaonkar: Reception

 Jalgaonkar's command over laya (tempo) and tala (rhythmic clapping or tapping one's hand on one's arm to measure musical time) was often praised by his peers during mehfils (venues for recreational activities including singing and dancing).
 Shrikant Deshpande, a Hindustani music vocalist of Kirana gharana, noted, "[Jalgaonkar] was not just an accomplished accompanist but also well-versed with various facets of music.
 He knew in detail about each and every raga.
 Also he was equally well-versed as an accompanist across different genres of musicbe (sic) it classical, thumris or even ghazals".
 Sitar artiste Ravi Shankar said "[Jalgaonkar] gives the most melodious and graceful harmonium recitals.
 There is no equal to his grace and clarity".

 Awards

 Jalgaonkar was conferred with Sangeet Natak Akademi Award, India's highest civilian award in the field of arts, in 2000 by the Sangeet Natak Akademi overseen by the Government of India in Harmonium category – a category in which the artistes were awarded rarely by the Akademi.

 Death and legacy

 Jalgaonkar's health started deteriorating following paralysis in mid-to-late 1990s.
 Around the same time, his wife, Leela, died.
 On 16 September 2009, he died in Pune.

-In memory of Jalgaonkar, Ganvardhan, a community that promotes Indian classical music and dance, setup an award "Appasaheb Jalgaonkar Smruti Samvadini Wadan Puraskar" and doles out ₹5000 in cash and an honourary citation to artists.
+In memory of Jalgaonkar, Ganvardhan, a community that promotes Indian classical music and dance, set up an award "Appasaheb Jalgaonkar Smruti Samvadini Wadan Puraskar" and doles out ₹5000 in cash and an honorary citation to artists.